sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-save-for-web</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Save for web plug-in for GIMP
+Short desc    : Save for web plug-in for GIMP
 URL          : http://registry.gimp.org/node/33
-Лицензия     : GPLv2+ and MIT
+License      : GPLv2+ and MIT
-Описание     : Save for Web allows to find compromise between minimal file size
+Descript     : Save for Web allows to find compromise between minimal file size
              : and acceptable quality of image quickly.
 While adjusting various
              : settings, you may explore how image quality and file size change.
              : Options to reduce file size of an image include setting compression